kkauder/eic.github.io/_resources/facilities.md

     rows:
       - [
-      "Dedicated EIC resources: 7 machines with 64 core, 6 * 64 batch slots = 384 slots and one for interactive use (VMs).
+      "Dedicated EIC resources: 7 machines with 64 core, 6*64 batch slots = 384 slots and one for interactive use (VMs).
-      Each node have dual CPU AMD EPYC 7351.",
+      Each node has dual CPU AMD EPYC 7351.",

       "JLab operates a common cluster.
 25k job slots.
 Delivering ~ 76M core hours per year normalized to dual CPU AMD EPYC 7351."
       ]